moettle/moettle.github.io/content/post/incident-coordination/index.md

 * **Incident Response Experience**
   * It takes years of hands-on Incident response experience until you are able to lead major incidents like APTs, Ransomware or Bad Insiders
 * **Ability to Stay Calm Under Pressure**
-  * If the incident coordinator starts to panic, everbody is going to panic
+  * If the incident coordinator starts to panic, everybody is going to panic
   * If you have all the skills described above, keeping calm shouldn't be a problem :)

 # Conclusion